 Attendance is of primary concern to an employer.
 Students who are neither absent nor tardy during the semester and who have no disciplinary actions (OSS), or a leave of absence that resulted in extended absences from class, will be given a certificate and recognized.
-Makeup time is not considered for perfect attendance.

 Students must be in attendance at CV Tech from the first day of school in order to be eligible for perfect attendance.
 Students on OJT are required to return an attendance form to their instructor to verify perfect attendance in order to receive a Perfect Attendance Certificate.